emberjs/rfcs/text/0999-make-hash-built-in.md

 ## Summary

-Today, when using gjs/gts/`<template>`, in order to bind event listeners, folks _must import_ the `(hash)` helper.
+Today, when using gjs/gts/`<template>`, in order to make objects in a template, folks _must import_ the `(hash)` helper.
-Because creating objects is fairly commonplace, this is a grating annoyance for developers.
+Because creating objects is fairly commonplace, this is an annoyance for developers, especially as almost every other language has object literal syntax.

 This RFC proposes that `(hash)` be built in to `glimmer-vm` and not require importing.